 The straps are highly elastic, but not very adjustable, which may cause discomfort or irritation for some people.

-These masks are a more simple form of N95 mask that are still NIOSH-approved.
-The masks are made from a microfiber filter, which helps block out particles form the environment.
+These masks are a more simple form of N95 mask that is still NIOSH-approved.
+The masks are made from a microfiber filter, which helps block out particles from the environment.